OfficeDev/office-js-docs-pr/reference/requirement-sets/excel-api-requirement-sets.md

 The following are the new additions to the Excel JavaScript APIs in requirement set 1.2.

 ## Excel JavaScript API 1.1
 Excel JavaScript API 1.1 is the first version of the API.
-For more information about the API, see [JavaScript API for Office](../../reference/javascript-api-for-office.md) reference.
+For details about the API,  see the Excel JavaScript API reference topics.

 ## Additional resources